Demeterio/Mod-Update-Checker_registry/README.md

-# Mod Update Checker Public Registry
+# Demeterio: Mod Update Checker Public Registry

 This repository hosts the public version registry used by **Mod Update Checker for The Sims 4** (MUC).